htcondor/htcondor/docs/version-history/development-release-series-91.rst

   emulation with this fix.
   :jira:`761`

-- Fixed several unlikely bugs when parsing the time strings in classads :jira:`814`
+- Fixed several unlikely bugs when parsing the time strings in ClassAds :jira:`814`

 - Fixed a bug when computing the identity of a job's X.509 credential that